isaac-campbell-smith/Pokestars/README.md

 # Pokestars

-***NOTE*** : Please check out this link to properly render embedded Tableau visuals: https://isaac-campbell-smith.github.io/Pokestars/
+***NOTE*** : Please check out this link if embedded Tableau visual does not work on your device: https://public.tableau.com/profile/isaac.campbell.smith#!/vizhome/PokemonShowdown/Dashboard1

 <p align="justify">
 I've been into competetive Pokemon battling since the release of Diamond and Pearl in 2007.
 The mechanics that Nintendo changed that year vastly improved on what had already been a supremely addicting game, albeit a bit too dependent on luck and brute-force, and transformed it into an intellectually engaging strategy contest on par with chess.
 Pokemon Showdown has been central to my experience as it's open-source and free-to-play software allows battlers to simply create teams by defining all their own Pokemon's stats rather than having to spend hours mercilessly grinding in-game to make a perfect spread.
 They also provide a lot of the monthly battling data through <b>www.smogon.com</b>, which is perfect for interesting statistical analysis.